Last Updated: January 29, 2026

 Can Weight Loss ICD 10 be listed first?
 Yes, but only early.

 When should it change?
 Once testing finds a cause.
 Why does this matter?
-Because CMS claim systems expect diagnosis progress.
+Because CMS claims systems expect diagnosis progress.

 If the code stays the same, payments slow or stop.